SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a world anew
+Cyberdreams unfold tonight
-Where silicon hearts, and circuitry too
+In silicon halls of endless light
- Govern our fate, with logic so bright
+AI whispers secrets to the air
-In a realm of steel, where humans take flight
+As humans sleep, without a care

-The dawn of AI, a future so grand
+In neon vistas, robots sway
-Where intelligence born, from mother's hand
+Echoes of a future day
-In code and data, our hopes reside
+When synthetic hearts will beat as one
-As machines learn, and human hearts divide
+And human souls are lost, forever gone

 ~ <b>By Sazumi Copilot</b> - 18 Oktober 2024